 L.E: I personally believe that there should be fewer discussions around gender differences and more emphasis on quality and dedication.
 Any organization that can reflect that in their culture and link it to remuneration and other performance-related initiatives is in a good space in my view.
 Personally, I very rarely consider gender at all.
 I tend to think of people as persons of varying strengths and weaknesses.
 It is about building on one’s strengths and finding improvements to one’s weaknesses for longterm success.

 In terms of your own career and experiences, can you briefly explain how you navigated your path towards a senior leadership position?

 C.C: I’m not sure if I navigated a path or went off the road to get where I am.
-I would love to say there is a secret recipe but I just worked hard, learnt as much as I could from my peers and kept in contact with those in the industry.
+I would love to say there is a secret recipe but I just worked hard, learned as much as I could from my peers and kept in contact with those in the industry.
 Initially, I was working for the London Stock Exchange and this taught me a lot about how to communicate with people.
 In Compliance, you need to be able to impart information and you also need to challenge those you work with, if necessary all the way up to the Board, without creating a "them and us" environment.
-This skill I learnt early on was important and has helped me move to different roles and gain the respect of those I have worked with.
+I learned this skill early on and it was important as it has helped me move to different roles and gain the respect of those I have worked with.

 Even more, it always helps to be part of an organization that takes career mentoring seriously, including your direct line manager.